-As promised when we talked about potato gnocchi earlier this month, here is my recipe for gratin dauphinois, the king of potato side dishes, named after the former French province whence it originates.
+As promised when we talked about potato gnocchi earlier this month, here is my recipe for French scalloped potatoes or gratin dauphinois, the king of potato side dishes, named after the former French province whence it originates.

 Before we begin, it is my duty to draw your attention to the fact that a proper gratin dauphinois does not involve cheese.
 No. It is a gloriously simple dish of sliced potatoes baked in milk and/or cream — we’ll get to that in a second — that develops a browned crusty top simply from its starch content, and without the crutch of cheese.
 If you decide to make it with cheese, no hobgoblin will come and get you, but thou shalt forfeit the right to call it a gratin dauphinois.